freifunk/projects.freifunk.net-contents/collections/_projects/freifunk_api_to_json_schema_v5.md

 When we created the freifunk API some years ago, json schema v3 draft was en vogue.
 If you want to know more about the freifunk API, see https://api.freifunk.net

-Goal is to update our schema and the depending tools to the newer v5 draft.
+Goal is to update our schema and the depending tools to a current draft.
 The schema version is already contained in our schema files.
 So tools that use these schema files can be backwards compatible until every community updated their api files.
 The api viewer contains a validation of api files: https://github.com/freifunk/viewer.api.freifunk.net/blob/master/render.py#L76 This should be used in the community collector, too.

 Tools we created are: